chanjiayee0248/animuwu/PROMPTS.md

   - Creating labels for params and putting them into an object for easier mapping in the UI (eg mapping "TV Show" to "tv" for the API call)
   - Creating TypeScript interfaces from response schema in the Jikan API docs

+## CSS Theme Variable Names
+### Prompt: Generate the rest for me [Paste Base Hue vars, Chroma Level vars, Lightness Level vars, and two examples of Primary theme colors]
+- Reasoning: I like using variables for base "aspects" (like hue, chroma, lightness) and then deriving theme colors from those base aspects.
+It's a one-time templating task and repetitive in nature, practically the perfect use case for AI assistance.
+- Outcome: ChatGPT generated the rest of the CSS variable names for me in `tailwindThemeColors.css`.

 ## Managing Typescript Types
 ### Prompt: *What name to give this TypeScript Type *[Paste Enums]*?
 e.g., the "type" param for "getAnimeSearch" [Enum: "tv" "movie" "ova" "special" "ona" "music" "cm" "pv" "tv_special"]